Collusion-proof Auction Design using Side Information: Designing Truthful Auctions under Collusion

+Since colluding bidders may misreport their values under the VCG mechanism, we focus on designing new mechanisms that use side information on which bidders are colluding in order to remain truthful even in the presence of collusion.
+Because of the side information, we can design the auction assuming that we are able to split bidders into the two groups of colluding and non-colluding.

+A number of adaptive auction mechanisms compute a price by splitting bidders into two groups, whereby a price or reserve price computed using the bids of the first group is applied to bids in the second group.
+Because the bids in the second group are not used to compute the price, truthfulness is trivially achieved.
+In some such mechanisms, bidders in the first group are ineligible to win an item \citep{Dhangwatnotai_Roughgarden_Yan_2015}, whereas in other such mechanisms, bidders in the second group are used to compute a price that is applied to the first group \citep{Goldberg_Hartline_Karlin_Saks_Wright_2006}.
+We disfavor the first because it reduces efficiency by choosing bidders who are \emph{by design} not allowed to receive an item, and we disfavor the second because it means that different prices are applied to different bidders.

+In this section, we introduce a new class of auctions that we call the Conditional Posted Price (C-PoP) mechanism.
+Our mechanism uses a single price for all items received, and it does not disallow (by design) any bidders from receiving an item.
+Our design differs from existing posted price mechanisms in two key ways.
+First, we determine the posted price using the bids of non-colluding bidders (hence the name ``conditional" posted price).
+Second, we charge a uniform price to all winning bidders, regardless of their subgroup.
+Ensuring truthfulness is consequently nontrivial for our mechanism, which can be better appreciated with two examples:

+\begin{example} A mechanism that computes a posted price $p$ that is (even implicitly) a function of the values of all non-colluder bids $b^{\textsc{n}}$ is not truthful.
+This is because a winning non-colluding bidder $i$ may be able strategically bid $b_i$ in a way that lowers the posted price $p$ and hence increases their utility $u_i = v_i - p$.
+Thus the posted price of a truthful mechanism must be chosen in such a way that any winning bidder cannot affect this price, which has not been previously done in the literature. \end{example}

-\begin{remark} It is crucial to carefully design how items are allocated in the H-VCG mechanism.
-For example, if the $r$ items were randomly allocated among all bidders (colluding and non-colluding) rather than assigning $k$ items to non-colluding bidders and the remaining to colluders, the mechanism would no longer be truthful.
-In such a case, colluders could strategically bid the maximum allowed value to increase their expected allocation without affecting the price.
-Consider $r=2$, non-colluding bids ${1,2}$, and colluding valuations ${1,2,3}$.
-If the price is $p=1$, then colluders bidding ${3,3,3}$ would increase their expected number of items when items are randomly allocated among bidders with bids above $p$.
-Hence, a careful allocation design is essential to preserve truthfulness. \end{remark}
+\begin{example} A mechanism that randomly allocates the $r$ items to all bids from $\mathsf{N}$ and $\mathsf{C}$ above the posted price $p$ is not truthful.
+This is because the colluders could strategically overbid to increase their expected allocation without affecting the price.
+For instance, consider $r=2$, and suppose the non-colluding bids are $(1,2)$ and the colluding valuations are $(1,2,3)$.
+If the price is $p=1$, then the colluders will bid $(3,3,3)$ to strictly increase their expected number of allocated items. \end{example}